-Want more intel?
-Check out our post: what is a travel agent?
+For more intel, check out our post: what is a travel agent?

 What are the qualifications to become a travel agent?

 Good news!
 There are no exams, accreditations or other hoops to jump through to start booking travel as a career path.
-Nor is a travel agent certification (or experience at a travel agency) required.
+Nor is a (or formal training, or experience at a travel agency) required.
 Anyone with a passion for travel, a problem-solving attitude and a little spare time can succeed as a travel agent.
 Solid people skills don’t hurt either!